 Sadly, Tom Fukushima, one of the brothers who ran the power plant, falls from his trawler near West Vancouver in 1976 while shrimp fishing and drowns.
 He’s 61.
 The other brother, Harry, dies in 2000 in Toronto, age 86.
 Harry’s wife Ruth also dies there in 2013, age 95.

 Dexter Murakami now lives in Salmon Arm while his sister Rosina is in Toronto.
-During a visit to Slocan sometime prior to 1973, Rosina was appalled to discover the old mill site was now an unofficial garbage dump.
+During a visit to Slocan sometime prior to 1973, Rosina was appalled to discover the old mill site had become an unofficial garbage dump.

 The Ottawa mine itself, like many past producers in the Slocan, continues to be poked at.
 The last shipment of ore was in 1984, but prospecting and geochemical sampling occurred as recently as 2011.